 - O Behavioral Health Coordinator Oversees referrals for Comprehensive Behavioral Health Assessments (CBHA), provides supervision and support for children identified as having mental health needs, and processes all referrals for Qualified Evaluations (QE) and any subsequent recommendations for higher levels of care. - O Clinical Specialist The professional is responsible for the oversight and management of compliance for children prescribed with psychotropic medication.
 The specialist works with caseworkers to improve compliance with the requirements surrounding the psychotropic medications process, and actively works with staff and providers to address systemic issues.
-Monthly meetings with stakeholders was held with PSF's CEO to resolve systemic barriers.
-This group reconvenes as needed to new processes or procedures needed. - o Nurse Care Coordinator The position attends all case staffings of medical neglect, reviews Comprehensive Behavioral Health Assessments (CBHA) to ensure any medical needs identified receive the recommended services and support.
-The nurse also assists with medically complex cases and assists with service coordination or provider issues. - O Clinical Staffing Coordinator This role acts to review referrals for therapeutic out of home care, obtains authorizations for care, staffs cases to determine the level of need of the child and ensure any identified services are received.
-This professional also supports the community LRT process in identifying resources for services and support to families. - o Family Team Conferencing Professionals meet with families to identify needs and provide options and develop a plan on how best for the family to have their needs met and safely care for their children. - o Family Connections Collaborative Initiative PSF continues to use this program to target diversion efforts for a specialized population.
+Monthly meetings with stakeholders are held to resolve systemic barriers.
+This group reconvenes as needed to new processes or procedures needed. - O Nurse Care Coordinator The position attends all case staffings of medical neglect, reviews Comprehensive Behavioral Health Assessments (CBHA) to ensure any medical needs identified receive the recommended services and support.
+The nurse also assists with medically complex cases and assists with service coordination or provider issues.

+- O Clinical Staffing Coordinator This role acts to review referrals for therapeutic out of home care, obtains authorizations for care, staffs cases to determine the level of need of the child and ensure any identified services are received.
+This professional also supports the community LRT process in identifying resources for services and support to families. - Family Team Conferencing Professionals meet with families to identify needs and provide options and develop a plan on how best for the family to have their needs met and safely care for their children. - o Family Connections Collaborative Initiative PSF continues to use this program to target diversion efforts for a specialized population.
 Investigators refer families who are classified as high/very high risk, but in safe and stable environments.
 A provider is identified to go into the home on a weekly basis to provide individualized interventions that will help meet treatment goals.
 Family Connections is an evidence-based program, and fidelity reviews are conducted on a regular basis to ensure the model for the program is followed to fidelity.

 Resource Centers - PSF's network of resource centers help to strengthen families and prevent abuse and neglect of children by providing centralized locations for families to seek needed community services and supports in a non-threatening environment.
 Data received indicates that the centers are effective in reducing the number of abuse reports where centers are located.
 Data related to patron demographics and service utilization is collected and reported on a quarterly basis.
 Additionally, satisfaction surveys are offered to patrons at each visit and are reviewed on a regular basis to help guide on-going practices.
-In 2017, a Resource Center Partner Survey is being conducted and this will become an annual practice to help ensure quality partnerships and improved practices.
+In 2017, a Resource Center Partner Survey was conducted and this became an annual practice to help ensure quality partnerships and improved practices.
 A policy (1511-Significant Occurrence Reporting) is also in place to provide guidelines for monitoring and reporting significant occurrences at the resource centers that do not reach the level of needing a full incident report.
+With a heavy reliance upon volunteers/interns for daily operations, the Resource Center staff are aware of and compliant with relevant policies related to volunteers (1128-Volunteers).
+Additionally, all volunteers/interns participate in an orientation process and on-going coaching opportunities to help ensure they are aware of relevant policies and procedures and adhere to requirements related to our customer service approach and confidentiality.